icpc/ccs-specs/Contest_API.md

 The `POST` must include a valid JSON object with the same attributes the submission endpoint returns with a `GET` request with the following exceptions:

+* Since `files` only supports `application/zip`, providing the `mime` field is optional.
-* `reaction` and `contest_time` should not be provided, and are ignored.
+* `contest_time` must not be provided.
+* `reaction` may be provided but a CCS does not have to honour it.
 * The `time` attribute is optional.
 If not provided (or `null`) it will default to the current time as determined by the server.
-* Since `files` only supports `application/zip`, providing the `mime` field is optional.
-* If the CCS supports a `team` role, the `team_id`, `time` and `id` attributes will be ignored when using this role. `team_id` will then be set to the ID of the team associated with the request and `time` will always use the current time as determined by the server.
+* If the CCS supports a `team` role, `time` and `id` must not be provided when using this role. `team_id` may be provided but then must match the ID of the team associated with the request. `time` will then always use the current time as determined by the server.
 The CCS will determine an `id`.
 * If an `id` is supplied, the client should make sure it is unique, i.e. not used yet on the CCS.
 The client should normally not supply `id`, but let it be determined by the server.
 However, for example in a setup with a central CCS with satellite sites